 О современном рабстве

 Rotork plc, and its subsidiary companies (together, "Rotork" and throughout this Statement “our” and “we”), recognise their responsibilities as a global engineering group, to ensure that slavery and human trafficking is not occurring in any part of our business or supply chain.

 This Statement sets out the steps we have taken during 2019 to ensure slavery and human trafficking is not taking place in our businesses or our supply chain.
 It reflects the progress that we have made on the actions and initiatives we outlined in our 2019 statement and explains the steps we aim to take in the coming year.

 We design, manufacture and service actuators, flow control equipment and instruments for use across the world, in a wide range of sectors including oil and gas, power, water, mining and marine.

-Rotork is headquartered in Bath, in the United Kingdom with 24 manufacturing sites, 65 national offices, and 83 regional locations in 37 countries.
-We have a workforce of more than 3,800 employees and engage with more than 4,000 global suppliers.
+We are headquartered in Bath, United Kingdom with 24 manufacturing sites, 65 national offices, and 83 regional locations in 37 countries.
+We have a workforce of more than 3,600 employees and engage with more than 4,000 global suppliers.